Terri Goss Kinzy: Career

-Kinzy describes herself as a “biochemist, molecular biologist, molecular geneticist.”
 She joined Rutgers University in 1995 as an assistant professor in the department of molecular genetics, microbiology, and immunology.
 She became a tenured professor in 2004.
-In 2007, she became a professor in the department of pediatrics at the Robert Wood Johnson Medical School.
-In her varied career at Rutgers, Kinzy also held a series of important administrative positions, including as executive director of the RWJMS DNA Synthesis and Sequencing Laboratory from 1998–2009.
-From May 2005 through September 2010, she was director of the RWJMS / Rutgers / Princeton University M.D.
-Ph.D. program.
+In 2007, she became a professor in the Department of Pediatrics at the Robert Wood Johnson Medical School.
 She served as the Senior Associate Dean of the Rutgers Graduate School of Biomedical Sciences from October 2007 to August 2013.
 That was followed by service as Associate Vice-President for Research Administration from 2013–15.